umee-network/umee-ethereum-contracts/README.md

-# Aave Contracts v1
+# Umee Contracts v1

-This repository contains the smart contracts source code and markets configuration for Aave Protocol V2.
+This repository contains the smart contracts source code and markets configuration for Umee Protocol V1.
 The repository uses Docker Compose and Hardhat as development enviroment for compilation, testing and deployment tasks.

 ## What is Aave?